 “You shall feed him and love him and call him Boots “

-OTTB Connect is a sea of great conversation about everything thoroughbred-related, so definitely check out their group!
+OTTB CONNECT – NO HORSE SALES is a sea of great conversation about everything Thoroughbred-related, so definitely check out their group!
 And maybe trade tips on Alligator prevention, management, and desensitization.

 Go Alligators, Go Thoroughbreds and Go Riding!